Apply for a Cultural Assets Program Special Events Partnership Grant

 - Fine arts

 - Lifestyle, culinary, and or creative industries

 Available grant funds are competitively awarded to selected applicants and are issued in the form of a sponsorship in three (3) separate payments.

-- A special event can be a one-day event, a multi-day event occurring on consecutive days, or a related series of events over an extended period of time
+- A one-day event, a multi-day event occurring on consecutive days, or a related series of events over an extended period

-- All special events must be inclusive (no limits on who may purchase tickets or attend)
+- Inclusive (no limits on who may purchase tickets or attend)

 - Take place in Hillsborough County;